digicademy/hydra-scraper/README.md

 # Scraper for CVMA Web Data

 This script can grab API data from the CVMA website.
-To run the script, clone this repo, open a terminal in the resulting folder and run `python scra.py`.
+To run the script, clone this repo, open a terminal in the resulting folder, check the `sourcesIteratorEnd` variable at the beginning of the script and run `python scra.py`.

+## Output configuration

 To specify which type of output you want, edit the `request` before running the script.
 You have the following options: